Boats

 Lisa Trei, Curator

-Ruth Oja Sootaru, who sailed across the Atlantic on the Prolific, has been a pillar of the Estonian Society of San Francisco for more than 70 years.
+Ruth Oja Sootaru, who sailed across the Atlantic on the Prolific, was a pillar of the Estonian Society of San Francisco for more than 70 years.

 Exhibition partners: